OSC/ood-documentation/source/installation/resource-manager/kubernetes.rst

 Tokens for Bootstrapping
 ------------------------

-The ``root`` user on the OnDemand web node needs a kubernetes token to bootstrap users.
+The ``root`` user on the OnDemand web node needs a Kubernetes token to bootstrap users.
 Specifically to create user namespaces and give the users sufficient privileges in their namespace.